Zachman Framework

 A fundamental structure

-The Zachman Institute claims the following: 'there is substantial evidence to establish that our framework is the fundamental structure for Enterprise Architecture.
+The Zachman Institute claims the following: 'There is substantial evidence to establish that our framework is the fundamental structure for Enterprise Architecture.
 It thus yields the total set of descriptive representations relevant for describing an Enterprise.'

 Historical Versions